 “You Are Your Brother’s Keeper.
 You are Morally Responsible for how all Mankind should be Treated.
 We Are All Equals in this World.”

 At this point, I thought the title should be “Am I My Brother’s Keeper“.
 I thought it apropos as it represents the human race.
 This title implies that you cannot be unconcerned about what happens around you to other people because sooner or later, you will be directly impacted by those that you choose to ignore.
 In the Christian biblical tale, Cain was basically saying, “My brother is not my problem.
 It doesn’t affect me directly so I don’t care.”
-Even as he was directly aware or even indirectly, the cause of his brother’s death.
+Even though he was directly aware or even indirectly, the cause of his brother’s death.
 It was then it hit me one evening… this will be titled “I Am” not “Am I”.
 “I Am My Brother’s Keeper” as I rushed to my studio and wrote down the title.

 When the initial colors of all humanity were represented, it still had to be bigger than that.
 There were times that I was relaxing not sure where this painting was taking me and all of a sudden I was driven to my studio with thoughts that I must paint.
 It was during this time that I realized I had to represent those who are being marginalized and brutalized by humanity.
 That is where the tattoos came into being on each race of mankind.

-The tattoo on the foot is an Infinity Symbol representing not only eternity but also that this hate and brutality has always existed.
+The tattoo on the foot is an Infinity Symbol representing not only eternity but also that this hate and brutality have always existed.
 It also represents the reminder that “We Are All Our Brother’s Keeper.”
 The tattoo on the left, a Lambda Symbol, is for the LGBTQ Community; the center tattoo is obviously for BLM and people of color and the tattoo on the right is for our Native Americans.

 It was also about this time, as I was pondering how to paint the cut bark that I instinctively thought about finding individual names who were directly impacted by the inhumanity of mankind.
 I had to include on the bark the names of those who have been murdered just because of who they love, or because of the careless disregard of those because of their skin color and for the continued brutality of Native Americans, who to this day and since the founding of this country have been marginalized and murdered.
 Each hand points to the individual names on the bark.
 Also, besides the individual names reflected in the bark, are the mass shootings whose skin color, gender, sexuality, and nationality know no boundaries.